danielaxacuna/engin480_project4/README.md

 # engin480_project4
-This repo contains our wokr for Project 4 Delivery 1 in ENGIN 480.
+This repo contains our work for Project 4 Delivery 1 in ENGIN 480.
 It focuses on simulating Annual Energy Production (AEP) using the PyWake Python library.

 ## What's Included